 - Classical Conversations Math Trivium Table

-SCIENCE: In Challenge B the research seminar covers four studies of focus over the year: History of Science, Science Fair, Defeating Darwinism, and Discovering Atomos (or intro to Chemistry)
+SCIENCE: In Challenge B the research seminar covers four studies of focus over the year: History of Astronomy, Science Fair (2017-2018 is the last year), Defeating Darwinism, and Discovering Atomos (or intro to Chemistry)

 History of Science resources: